Expressing an observer in preferred coordinates by transforming an injective immersion into a surjective diffeomorphism: About Problem : Image extension of a diffeomorphism

-There is a rich literature reporting very advanced results on diffeomorphism extension problem.
-In the following some of the techniques are inspired from \cite[Chapter 8]{Hirsch} and \cite[pages 2, 7 to 14 and 16 to 18]{Milnor}(among others).
-Note however that we are interested in a weak version of this problem since we allow a small deformation of the set on which the given diffeomorphism is to be matched.
-In the following, we give a solution to this problem when the following property is satisfied.
+There is a rich literature reporting very advanced results on the diffeomorphism extension problem.
+In the following some of the techniques are inspired from \cite[Chapter 8]{Hir} and \cite[pages 2, 7 to 14 and 16 to 18]{Milnor}(among others).
+Here we are interested in the particular aspect of this topic which is the diffeomorphism image extension as described by Problem \ref{defP2}.
+A very first necessary condition about this problem is in the following remark.